jeshoward/beginner_tutorials/README.md

-# ENPM808X - ROS Services, Logging, and Launch Files
+# ENPM808X - ROS TF, Unit Testing, and Bag Files
 This is the continuation of the implementation of several ROS beginner tutorials:
 1. [Creating a Workspace for Catkin](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
 2. [Creating a ROS Package](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)